bhushan354/Portfolio_Project_example/README.md

 ### Key Features <a name="key-features"></a>

-1. Added Linters.yml file.
-2. Added index.html & style.css file.
+1. Added index.html & style.css file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>